Unpacking Viral Commercial Success: The Good, The Bad, and The Amusing

 4. Storytelling: Designing Marketing videos with Lasting Results

 Let’s face it: a determined story captures everyone’s heart.
 In Denver, the Mile-High City, tales have a one-off way of climbing into our consciousness.
 Apple, a video marketing maestro, continually arranges stories that touch a chord on an emotional plane.
-Their product launch campaigns often feel like the climax of your favorite drama, sans tears (except maybe when you perceive the price tag).
+Their product launch campaigns often feel like the climax of your favorite drama, sans tears (except maybe when you glimpse the price tag).

 The Storytelling Pioneer: Steve Jobs